 The St. Regis, Waldorf and Four Seasons Hotels are also a part of this austere landscape, which pulses with New York commuter and business life.
 On any given day, you can find a power lunch (or breakfast at Tiffany’s) taking place in any one of the area’s hidden and not-so-hidden restaurant gems; or become swept up in the ever-ebbing/flowing tide of voices, traffic, languages and energy on this neighborhood’s streets.

+The Midtown Manhattan skyline is expected to change a lot in upcoming years and this rendering provided by Yimby, shows projected skyline views for the year 2022.
+One notable tower that is expected to contribute to this change is One Vanderbilt, which is estimated to top 1,401 ft.
 High-end co-ops and luxury high-rises, plus brand new developments like the Veneto and Three Ten East 53rd project, are options for many a fast-paced Madison Avenue ad-man and woman, while slowing down in the Beekman Place or Tudor City enclaves has made sense for thousands of individuals since early last century.
-Historically, this very special Manhattan quarter has truly been the place to see and be seen...

 Other famous landmarks include Trump Tower, the CBS Building, the Russian Tea Room, the Woolworth Building, the Seagram Building, the World Financial Center, and the Met Life building, as well as famous churches such as St John the Divine Cathedral, St. Regis, and St. Bartholemew’s Church.
 Local museums include The Museum of Modern Art, which includes such world-famous paintings as Vincent Van Gogh’s Starry Night and Salvador Dali’s The Persistence of Memory (known as the “melting clock” painting), The Dahesh Museum, the Whitney Museum of American Art, and The Paley Center for Media, the former Museum of Television and Radio, where one can view practically every show ever broadcast on television, in their definitive archives, as well as attend panel discussions with some of TV’s top creative minds.